section-engineering-education/engineering-education/content/articles/how-to-build-a-glass-box-model-using-interpretml-python/index.md

 ![Local explantion UI](/engineering-education/how-to-build-a-glass-box-model-using-interpretml-python/local-explanation.png)

 The features are grouped into features that contributed to the prediction result and those against the prediction results.
-Features for the prediction results are colored `orange`.on the other hand, those against the prediction are colored `blue`.
+Features for the prediction results are colored `orange`.
+On the other hand, those against the prediction are colored `blue`.
 Using the UI, users can now know the role played by each feature.
 This leads to more transparent models that people can easily understand.

 ### Conclusion